oppia/oppiabot/README.md

 1. Checks whether a contributor creating a pull request has signed the CLA.
 It adds a label `Needs CLA` accordingly.

-2. Checks merge conflict and build status of a pull request and notifies the author as well as the maintainer-on-duty regarding the same.
+2. Checks merge conflict in a pull request and notifies the author of the pull request regarding the same.

 3. Closes stale pull requests.